Fees & Accounting

 • Profit Handling: Profits are added to the total asset value, but a portion remains locked and degrades over time.

-• Fee Calculation: Fees are calculated as a percentage of the eligible profit and then minted as new tokens proportional to the vault's current state.
+• Fee Calculation: Fees are calculated as a percentage of the eligible profit and then minted as new LP tokens.

-• Fee Splitting: The fee is divided between parties according to predefined shares.
+• Fee Splitting: Performance and management fees are divided between admin and manager according to predefined shares.

 This approach ensures that fees are only taken on genuine, new gains while protecting investor interests by avoiding fees on previously earned or unrealized profit.